204039643/burger/README.md

 ![burger app screenshot](public/assets/img/burger-app-screenshot1.png)

 A fullstack web application that allows users to track burgers that available in a list and then move them to another (devoured) once they are eaten.
 Additionally, new burgers can be added to the 'available' list.
-Tech stack utilized includes: HTML, CSS, JS, JQUERY, NODE.JS, EXPRESS, MYSQL.
+Tech stack utilized includes: HTML, CSS, JS, JQUERY, NODE.JS, EXPRESS, EXPRESS-HANDLEBARS, MYSQL.
 An custom ORM is utilized to leverage the MVC design pattern for data modeling.

 - [Installation](#installation)
 - [Usage](#usage)